 - a.
-Complete a SAP appeal application (available in the Financial Aid Office or at https://victoriacollege.edu/Explore/WaysToPay/FinancialAid) - b.
+Complete a SAP appeal application (available in the Financial Aid Office or at www.victoriacollege.edu/financialaidforms) - b.
 Appeal is due to the Financial Aid Office the Friday prior to the committee's meeting.
 The Appeals Committee meets once a month.
 Contact Financial Aid for specific meeting dates. - c.
-You will need to meet with an Academic Advisor to determine an Academic Plan for your future semesters.
-You must take courses that are part of your declared degree program.
+You will need to meet with an Academic Advisor to determine an Academic Plan for your future semesters, and/or submit a copy of your Degree Works, which has your set Academic Plan.